14 min read

 The point of all of this is to get referral traffic to your site.
 They have friends you don’t have.
 They can reach people you cannot reach.

 Congrats on getting your first blog post published!
-Would it be helpful to see a few examples?
+Would it be helpful to see a few blog posts examples?
 Let’s take a look at a few first blog post examples.

 Example #1: CPA Career Coach